One of the simplest ways to protect your cash flow as a tradesman is to use clear and consistent payment terms.

 Good payment terms remove uncertainty.
 They make it clear when payments are due and how the job will be paid for.

-When customers understand the payment process from the beginning, late payments become far less common.
+When customers understand the payment process from the beginning, late payments become far less common — one of the key issues covered in Why Late Payments Kill Trades Businesses

 What Are Payment Terms?